by A.M. Broadous

 It’s a risk, but I’ll choose banality.

-I’ll lie on a hill and watch the creamy
+I’ll lie on a hill and watch the clouds

 your unfettered desire to float and keep

 the mist of memory.
 So, I’ll grab

 two fistfuls of earth, stir my limbs

 to a handstand, and rattle this world a little.

 I’ll bring down the sky and everything

 with it like loose pocket change.
 You’ll fall

 to my orbit, and I’ll press you to my lips—